jitesoft/docker-trivy/README.md

 # Trivy

 Docker image with alpine linux and [Trivy](https://github.com/aquasecurity/trivy) for container scanning.
-Includes template for gitlab-ci dependency scanning output.

-Images are buildt automatically from source for AMD64 and Aarch64.
+Images are built automatically from source for AMD64 and Aarch64.

 ## Tags